 As an Amazon Associate, I earn from qualifying purchases.

-This Ham Pasta is a simple meal that is delicious homemade comfort food.
-It’s a great way to use up leftover ham, and this one-pan dinner makes incredible leftovers.
+This creamy ham pasta with peas is a simple meal that is delicious, homemade comfort food.
+It combines leftover ham, convenient frozen peas, and an easy homemade cream sauce.
+This one-pan dinner also makes incredible leftovers.

 ham and pea post in a white bowl with a bronze spoon.